ls1-sys-prog-course-archive-WiSe23/task3-processes/README.md

 # Implement functionalities of a shell

-The goal of this assignment is to implement a interactive shell.
+The goal of this assignment is to implement an interactive shell.
 To simplify the task you will be given a parser based on flex and bison that parses expressions like: